 My girlfriend and I have been following the Insanity Elite Nutrition Plan to a T and I cut back on the beer.
 The combination of eating better, laying off the beer, and following the Insanity workout plan has helped me drop almost 2% body fat from 10% to 8%.

 I was in pretty good shape before doing the Insanity workout routine as I did three rounds of P90X.
 Two weeks prior to starting Insanity I was able to do 15 chin ups and 12 wide grip pull ups.
 Both were my max numbers during the P90X Legs and Back routine and P90X Chest and Back.
 With the change in my eating and drinking habits for the past 60 days I am seeing big changes.
 Who would have thought that eating right could result in such big changes.

 I mountain bike from time to time but nothing too crazy.
 Outside of my twice a week double-header softball games I have only been doing Insanity.

 P90X Recovery Drink and P90X Protein Bars are sent to my house on auto ship every month.
 The recovery drink makes a big difference in reducing soreness and that is one thing the Insanity workout is good at.
 Protein bars were mostly taken every other day as a snack.

-No, more like 70 days.
+It took me 70 days to finish the Insanity workout.
 It was summer when I started doing Insanity and I play double-header softball games twice a week along with doing other outside activities like golfing.
 There are only so many good weather months here in Michigan.
 I’d rather take an additional rest day or two instead of being tired at softball.